FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: Background

 Gaussian processes (GPs)~\cite{rasmussen2005gaussian} are a ubiquitous class of Bayesian priors over real-valued functions.
 They enjoy convenient closed-form expressions, principled uncertainty quantification, and cover a rich class of complex functions.
 As a result, they have been widely used in various nonlinear and nonparametric regression problems in geosciences~\cite{camps2016survey}.

 We say that a real-valued stochastic process function $\sfff(t)$ is a GP if any finite collection of its evaluations has a joint multivariate normal distribution.
-A GP $\sfff(t)$ is fully determined by its mean function $m(t)$ and covariance function $k(t, t')$.
-Formally, we write
+The parameters of this distribution are fully determined by the GP mean function $m(t) := \EE[\sfff(t)]$ and its covariance function $k(t, t') := \operatorname{Cov}(\sfff(t), \sfff(t'))$.
+For example, for two inputs $t_1, t_2$ we have that